Have a question about the MASTS Annual Science Meeting? Please feel free to get in touch via masts@st-andrews.ac.uk – we would love to hear from you.

-The thirteenth MASTS Annual Science Meeting will be a cross-disciplinary event that brings together members of the marine science community, with the aim of promoting and communicating research excellence and forging new scientific collaborations.
-The event will take place in-person in Glasgow, although we will also provide some limited online attendance options too.
+The fifteenth MASTS Annual Science Meeting is a cross-disciplinary event that brings together members of the marine science community, with the aim of promoting and communicating research excellence and forging new scientific collaborations.
+The event will take place in-person in Glasgow.

 We encourage all presenters to read our general accessibility guidance here to ensure our event is available to all.